 When an algorithm tries to combine such changes, it often results in a merge conflict.
 When there are more files to integrate it can get messy.

 Sounds familiar?
-When working on past programming assignments, you’ve probably held your changes locally until right before the deadline and had to spend hours integrating it with your peers’' work.
+When working on past programming assignments, you’ve probably held your changes locally until right before the deadline and had to spend hours integrating them with your peers’ work.

-The daily commit rule of trunk-based development was formed due to this reoccurring pain point.
+The daily commit rule of trunk-based development was formed due to this recurring pain point.
 It forces the whole team to regularly reconcile their work, avoiding potential conflicts.

 A major shortcoming of the centralized workflow is the conflict resolution process.
 While the scenario above involved only two people, it can easily become a bottleneck as the size of a team grows.
-You must be wondering why is this branching strategy popular?
+You must be wondering why this branching strategy is popular?

 When to use the centralized branching strategy